seasonedchaos/seasonedchaos.github.io/_posts/2019-12-08-a-personality-test-for-our-climate-system.markdown

 ---
 layout: post
 title: A personality test for our climate system
+description: Each of us has that one aspect of our personality that people who know us consider typical or predictable.
 excerpt: Each of us has that one aspect of our personality that people who know us consider typical or predictable.
 tags: [subseasonal, seasonal, weather, forecasting, climate]
 comments: true